opral/monorepo/inlang/source-code/paraglide/paraglide-js-adapter-sveltekit/README.md

 # Paraglide Adapter SvelteKit

 > Not to be confused with SvelteKit's adapters.
+This is a framework integration for Paraglide.

 Everything you need to internationalize your SvelteKit app with Paraglide.

 **Features**

-- Automatically set & manage the language for Paraglide
+- 🪂 Automatically set & manage the language for Paraglide
-- Supports multiple i18n routing strategies
-  - Url Prefix
-  - Domain based
-  - Search Param
+- 💬 Translated paths
-- Automatically rewrite existing links to reflect your routing strategy
+- 🪄 Automatically translate existing links
-- Adds alternate language links to your pages, again based on your routing strategy
-- Sets the `html` lang attribute for SEO
+- ⚙️ SEO friendly out of the box

 ## Quickstart